IBM/dbb-zappbuild/test/applications/MortgageApplication/README.md

-fullBuild_datasetsToCleanUp | List of source datasets (LLQ) that should be deleted during fullBuild.groovy cleanUp impactBuild_changedFiles | List of changed source files to test impact builds impactBuild_datasetsToCleanUp | List of source datasets (LLQ) that should be deleted during impactBuild.groovy cleanUp impactBuild_expectedFilesBuilt | Use file properties to associate expected files built to changed files
+fullBuild_datasetsToCleanUp | List of source datasets (LLQ) that should be deleted during fullBuild.groovy cleanUp impactBuild_changedFiles | List of changed source files to test impact builds impactBuild_datasetsToCleanUp | List of source datasets (LLQ) that should be deleted during impactBuild.groovy cleanUp impactBuild_expectedFilesBuilt | Uses file properties to associate expected files built to changed files